 Introduced/last updated: 01 July 2005

-Remarks: The exception extends to the rights of performers (art.
-45(3) of the Law), phonograms producers (art.
-46(3) of the Law) and broadcasting organisations (art.
-48(3) of the Law).
+The exception extends to the rights of performers (art.
+45(3) of the Law), photographers (art.
+49a(4) of the Law), phonograms and film producers (art.
+46(3) of the Law), broadcasting organisations (art.
+48(3) of the Law) and press publishers (art.
+48b(4) of the Law).

 Art.
 11(2) requires that when a work is used publicly under an exception, the source must be, as a general rule, stated to the extent and in the manner required by proper usage.
 It also requires that the work must not be altered more than necessary for the intended use.